peterjc/thapbi-pict/docs/examples/great_lakes/presence_absence.rst

 OTHER 105 SPECIES IN DB   0  0  0  1155
 ========================= == == == ====

-This time we do have false negatives - in five of the seven samples the lowest abundance *Melanoides tuberculata* was not found.
-Given this was intended to be present at only 18 copies per sample, this is easily lost with a minimum abundance threshold designed to screen out noise.

-Also, three of the seven samples are missing *Sander vitreus*.
+This time we do have false negatives - three of the seven samples are missing *Sander vitreus*.
 Two of these are from Community 3 where this is intended to be at only 14 copies, the third was ``SC3PRO2`` aka ``SRR5534972`` for Mock Community 2 MOL16S with Fish Block Primer, with a target abundance of 72 copies.
 Here the fish block worked.

 Again we have lots of false positives, mostly sister species which reflects limitations of the reference set.